Sport in London: Cricket

 London has two Test cricket grounds (a rare distinction in world cricket): Lord's and The Oval.

 Lord's, located in St John's Wood, is owned by Marylebone Cricket Club (MCC) and is also home to Middlesex County Cricket Club, the England and Wales Cricket Board (ECB), the European Cricket Council (ECC) and, until August 2005, the International Cricket Council (ICC).
 Lord's is widely referred to as the "Home of Cricket" and is home to the world's oldest sporting museum.
 The Twenty20 Cup, Minor Counties Cricket Championship and many other Championship finals are held at Lord's.

-The Oval in Kennington, home of Surrey CCC, became the first ground in England to host international Test cricket in September 1880.
+The Oval in Kennington, home of Surrey County Cricket Club, became the first ground in England to host international Test cricket in September 1880.
 The Oval was also an important location for football: England's first international match (against Scotland) was held there in 1870, and it was the location of the first FA Cup final (in 1872), and later finals between 1874 and 1892.

 Cricket is very well organised and established within London, and is the second most popular sport after football.
 Essex County Cricket Club has formerly used venues throughout London including Ilford, Leyton Cricket Ground, Romford and Billericay.
 Essex Eagles had agreed a deal in principle to play Twenty20 matches at Olympic Stadium.
 Kent County Cricket Club also regularly play at Beckenham.

-London will have two franchises in the upcoming The Hundred cricket tournament, namely the London Spirit and the Oval Invincibles.
+London hosts two franchises in the The Hundred cricket tournament, namely the London Spirit and the MI London.

-In 2021, mayor Sadiq Khan expressed his desire to bring IPL matches to London.
+In 2021, the mayor, Sadiq Khan, expressed his desire to bring IPL matches to London.